Alex Foster (rugby league)

-He has previously played for the Leeds Rhinos in the Super League, as well as playing on loan from Leeds at the Hunslet Hawks, London Broncos and Featherstone Rovers.
-He spent the 2016 with the Broncos in the Kingstone Press Championship before returning to the top flight with the Castleford Tigers.
-He spent time on loan from the Tigers at Oxford in 2017 and Halifax in 2018.
+He has previously played for the Leeds Rhinos in the Super League, and on loan from Leeds at the Hunslet Hawks, London Broncos and Featherstone Rovers.
+He played one season for the London Broncos in the Championship before returning to the Super League with the Castleford Tigers, where he spent the longest spell of his career.
+He appeared on dual registration from Castleford at Oxford and Halifax.
+He played for Newcastle Thunder in the Championship and was appointed club captain, before re-joining the Castleford Tigers on loan.

 Background

 Foster was born in Gloucester, Gloucestershire, England.